KhronosGroup/Vulkan-Guide/chapters/vertex_input_data_processing.md

 ### Example C - non-interleaved

-Sometimes data is not interleaved, in this case, there might have the following
+Sometimes data is not interleaved, in this case, you might have the following

 ```c
 float position_data[] = { /*....*/ };